PauloTeran/PauloTeran/READMEen.md

 Since I finished my degree I have dedicated myself to the optimization and maintenance of mobile networks.

-It was in 2020 that I decided to turn my career and my life around, and I began to learn Web Development.
+It was in 2020 that I decided to turn my career and my life around, and I began to learn Web and Mobile Development.

 I started studying to learn as much as possible, I spent a lot of time following tutorials and online courses to develop my programming skills.

-I managed to carry out my first projects, some of them personal, and others for small companies, now I work for a big Software Development company in my country, Bolivia.
-My next step will be to share what I have learned to help those who want to start as a Web Developer.
+I managed to carry out my first projects, some of them personal, and others for small companies, currently, I'm working remotely from my home country of Bolivia for a international software development company.
+My next step will be to share what I've learned to help those who want to start as a Web Developer.

 Soon I will upload repositories and projects to share my experience as a Developer.